-- I. Any FTO, having completed a scheduled run of less than eight hours, who is used for any purpose whatsoever, not in connection with his/her completed run, shall be paid his/her eight hours and shall be paid at the overtime rate for all additional time worked.
-This shall apply also to time worked due to failure of a road relief or to additional work assigned by a Supervisor.
-Such time will not reduce the spread pay of the run. - J. METRO shall post 275 weekday and Saturday overtime trippers each week, for selection at pick according to the following: - A Regular Operator may select one overtime tripper per day, including his/her RDO.
+- 1. A Regular Operator may select one overtime tripper per day, including his/her RDO.
 An Extra Board Operator may select one overtime tripper for each RDO.
 System Board Operators may not pick overtime trippers. - 2.
 METRO shall determine the location of the trippers and the numbers allocated to each base for the pick after consultation with the UNION Part-Time Pick Coordinator. - 3.
 If all posted trippers are not picked, the balance shall be offered for pick at the base to all FTOs, including Group D Operators and excluding System Board Operators, by FTO seniority.
 An FTO may pick a second tripper per day at this time.
 An Extra Board Operator may not pick a tripper on his/her regular day to work.
 Any remaining trippers shall be assigned according to the work rules. - 4.
 An FTO who has picked an overtime tripper will be assigned that tripper on the day(s) picked unless excused. - 5.
 An FTO may pick overtime trippers only at the base s/he picked. - K. METRO will maintain a minimum percentage of FTO overtime of at least 10.5%, as measured on an annual basis.
 The annual percentage will be calculated by dividing total regular overtime hours worked by total regular hours worked and reported to the UNION at the end of each payroll year.
 Should METRO fail to maintain the specified percentage, the PARTIES will meet to discuss an immediate remedy.
 Should the PARTIES fail to agree on a remedy, METRO will, beginning with the Summer shake-up, reinstate the language in Articles 16.4.F.3 and 15.8.F.8 of the labor agreement which expired on October 31, 2010.

 - A. Ten minutes report time shall be paid at the applicable rate. - B. Thirty minutes straight-time pay shall be paid for the first report of each accident.
-If an Operator is required to fill out a separate report by the state of Washington or a local police department, an additional 30 minutes straight-time pay shall be paid.
+If an Operator is required to fill out a separate report by the State of Washington or a local police department, an additional 30 minutes straight-time pay shall be paid.
 If the Safety Officer approves the first accident report and the Operator is called in to fill out an additional report other than those for the State of Washington or local police departments, an additional 30 minutes straight-time pay shall be paid for filling out each additional report.
-Forty-five minutes straight-time pay shall be paid for the first report of each accident involving a collision with another vehicle in which both vehicles are moving or in any collision with a pedestrian. - C. The following straight-time premiums shall be paid only when these reports cannot be completed during platform hours.
-To be paid, an Operator must submit complete and accurate reports: - 1.
-Incident reports, except those involving Operator assaults 10 minutes. - 2.
-Incident reports involving Operator assaults 20 minutes. - 3.
-Bus Vandalism reports 5 minutes. - 4.
-Found tags -5 minutes. - 5.
-Operator Request slips 5 minutes. - 6.
-Safety reports, when requested by a supervisor -5 minutes. - 7.
-Service reports, when requested by a supervisor 5 minutes. - D. An FTO who is not on report shall be paid a minimum of one hour straight-time pay for a coach change. - E. One hour straight-time pay shall be paid to an FTO for each day spent instructing a student. - F. If an FTO is working a tripper, extra or report, and the overtime rate applies, s/he will be paid at the overtime rate or receive the minimum tripper time, whichever is greater.

-- G. The minimum time paid, including report and travel time, for regularly scheduled trippers, extras and specials assigned to FTOs shall be the equivalent of two and one-half hours straight-time pay (one hour forty minutes overtime pay). - H. An Extra or System Board Operator, who works past a twelve-hour spread on a workday, and who under the provisions of this AGREEMENT would not be paid at the overtime rate, shall be paid spread pay to increase the rate of pay to time and one-half for time in excess of twelve hours. - I. Each FTO, who works a combo or frag having a spread longer than 10-1/2 hours, and who would not be paid at the overtime rate under the provisions of this AGREEMENT, shall be paid spread pay to increase the rate of pay to time and one-half for time in excess of 10-1/2 hours. - J. Road relief travel time shall be paid at the applicable rate based upon the maximum time required for travel from the base to a relief point during the applicable period of the day. - K. Tripper storage travel time shall be paid at the applicable rate for the time established for travel between the storage base and the home base and for waiting to either board a shuttle or start a trip, whichever is applicable. - L. An Operator who is relieved on the road and is directed by METRO to return to the base to submit an accident or incident report or a found item will be paid travel time at the applicable rate. - M. System Board Operators will receive \$2.00 per hour premium pay for all hours worked.
+Forty-five minutes straight-time pay shall be paid

+J. Road relief travel time shall be paid at the applicable rate based upon the maximum time required for travel from the base to a relief point during the applicable period of the day as determined by a mutually agreed method.

+K. Tripper storage travel time shall be paid at the applicable rate for the time established for travel between the storage base and the home base and for waiting to either board a shuttle or start a trip, whichever is applicable.

+L. An Operator who is relieved on the road and is directed by METRO to return to the base to submit an accident or incident report or a found item will be paid travel time at the applicable rate.

+M. System Board Operators will receive 7% per hour premium pay for all hours worked.